BoulderCounty/rcv-rla/README.md

         | 1 |103 | 2 | 146 | 3 |
         | 1 |105 | 4 | 150 | 2 |
         | ... |... |... | ... | ... |
-- [ ] If the `manifest.xlsx` file is to be created on this system, Excel will be required (the tool currently expects a .xlsx file as opposed to a CSV file for this input file.)
+- [ ] If the `manifest.xlsx` file is to be created on this system, Excel will be required.
+The tool currently expects a .xlsx file as opposed to a .csv file for this input file.
 - [ ] The container image is built to support arm64 and amd64 architectures, and should work with modern Windows and macOS platforms.

 <div id='id-section5.2'/>

 ### 5.2.
-Activating the RLA Environment
+Activate the RLA Environment
 - [ ] 5.2.1.
 From a command line (e.g. `cmd.exe`), pull the current Docker container.
 Unless there are known changes to the container, this only has to be performed once.
 This command pulls the container image that is tagged `latest` (i.e. the most recently updated image in the repository):
     ```
     docker pull us-west3-docker.pkg.dev/rule4-container-registry/boco-rcv-rla/rcv-rla:latest